xiang-valcano/Calculator-Privacy-Policy/README.md

 ## Meaning of Calculator Features

-"Calculator Features" means all features where you use to do mathematics operations (Including all number, sign, and math operation buttons).
+"Calculator Features" means all features which you use to do mathematics operations (Including all number, sign, and math operation buttons).

 ## Collection of Personal Information